 The trek starts from Sundarijal.
 Proceeds through the serpentine alleys inside the dense forest.
-The trial is a cool, passing through many waterfalls, rivulets, and Bagmati river.
-En route you see dispersed Tamang settlements, gorgeous Himalayan views, extensive pastures.
+The trial is cool, passing through many waterfalls, rivulets, and the Bagmati river.
+En route, you see dispersed Tamang settlements, gorgeous Himalayan views, extensive pastures.

 Short treks around Kathmandu